Bietola/5mincode/_posts/2018-09-24-metafunctions.md

 Jeez.

 Then realize that it's just because of template specialization, another essential tool in the template metaprogramming toolbox.
 It works by enabling the programmer to specify specific **patterns** against which the received template parameters are matched.
 The more specific, the better.
-The non-specialized version is kept as a fall back in case the others fail.
+The non-specialized version is kept as a fallback in case the others fail.

 In our case, if the *std::remove_pointer* function receives *int\** as a template parameter, the specialized version of the function template kicks in, as *int\** is successfully matched against *T\**, (*T* being recognized as *int*, in this case).